Elder Financial Abuse: How to Prevent Two Common Financial Scams

 - The fraudster will often ask you not to tell anyone about the request.

 - The person does not sound like the grandchild.
-In an attempt to explain why their voice or demeanor has changed, the criminal may claim that the accident they were in harmed their voice box or that they are in shock and therefore sound different.
+In an attempt to explain why their voice or demeanor has changed, the criminal may claim that their voice box was harmed in the accident or that they are in shock and therefore sound different.

 - A request to wire the funds, especially to another country.